 elif event.type == sdl2.SDL_MOUSEMOTION:

-Now the browser should listen to the hovered position, determine if
+browser.handle_hover(event.motion)The browser should listen to the hovered position, determine if it’s

 class Browser: